EugTre/playwright-test/README.md

 Contains resources needed for tests (e.g. pictures for products).

 `messages.ini` is a collection of texts used by test to compare against application.
 Used by `utils.text_repository.TextRepository` to extract message by it's key.
+Messages may be plain text or regex (should be wrapped with `r"..."` or `r'...'`).

 ### `tests` directory